Bill Campbell (mayor): University

+Political career

+Campbell began his political career in 1981, when he ran for and won District 2 on the Atlanta City Council in that year's election, and won re-election in 1985 and 1989.

 Mayor of Atlanta

-Campbell was heartily endorsed by outgoing mayor Maynard Jackson, and won the 1993 election.
+Campbell was heartily endorsed by outgoing mayor Maynard Jackson, and won the 1993 election for mayor.
 During his first term, his major accomplishments included overhauling the city's finance department, passing a major bond issue to pay for infrastructure improvements for the 1996 Summer Olympics, rebuilding the public housing system, and modernizing the legal, public works, and water departments.
 Violent crime rates also dropped significantly during his tenure.
 According to Douglas A. Blackmon, Campbell was seen as a "post–civil rights movement black politician who would leverage the economic rebirth of Atlanta, build a bridge to white voters, and become a U.S. senator or a Georgia governor".

 Campbell subsequently fell into disfavor during his second term, despite defeating then-president of the Atlanta City Council, Marvin S. Arrington, Sr. The 1997 race was known for its emphasis on the racial overtones often not publicly seen in the African-American community, with Campbell being the lighter-skinned candidate and Arrington the darker complexioned.
 Campbell would later be criticized for deploying anti-Black racist messaging in an attempt to deflect criticism of his record as mayor.
 Campbell was succeeded by Shirley Franklin.
 Following his tenure as mayor, he moved to Palm Beach Gardens, Florida, where he worked as a practicing attorney.
 He was disbarred by order of the Supreme Court of Florida as a result of his tax evasion conviction.